Blaqadonis/blaqs_kitchenware_image_classifier/README.md

 With more than 9000 photos of kitchen utensils, my model ```scurry-eye``` was able to attain an initial accuracy of 93% on the validation dataset.
 I actually ended up top 20 in the competition.

 Anyway, I retrained ```scurry-eye``` and added some augmentation here and there.
 Now its with 96% accuracy on validation set.
-I could not upload the new  training  script here - the tensorflow model is quite heavy!
+I could not upload the new  training  noebook here because of the weight of the tensorflow model!

 In this competition we were asked to classify images of different kitchenware items into 6 classes: